Adroiti/docs-for-code-review-tools/checkstyle-HideUtilityClassConstructor.md

-Pattern: Make sure that utility classes (classes that contain only static methods) do not have a public constructor
+Pattern: Public or default constructor in utility class

 Issue: -